telerik/kendo-ui-core/docs/controls/scheduling/scheduler/resources.md

       resources: [
         // First resource type definition
         {
-          field: "roomId", // The field of the scheduler event which contains the resource identifier
+          field: "roomId", // The field of the Scheduler event which contains the resource identifier.
-          title: "Room", // The label displayed in the scheduler edit form for this resource
+          title: "Room", // The label displayed in the Scheduler edit form for this resource.
           dataSource: [
              {
-                text: "Meeting Room 101", // Text of the resource instance
+                text: "Meeting Room 101", // The text of the resource instance.
-                value: 1, // Identifier of the resource instance, use that value to assign an event to this instance.
+                value: 1, // The identifier of the resource instance.
+Use that value to assign an event to this instance.
                 color: "#1c9ec4" // Used as the background of events assigned to this resource.
              },
              { text: "Meeting Room 102", value: 2, color: "#ff7663" }